 Dollar General (DG) Gains As Market Dips: What You Should Know

-Prior to today's trading, shares of the discount retailer had gained 4.53% over the past month.
-This has lagged the Retail-Wholesale sector's gain of 8.23% and outpaced the S&P 500's gain of 3.82% in that time.
+Coming into today, shares of the discount retailer had gained 1.07% in the past month.
+In that same time, the Retail-Wholesale sector gained 5.08%, while the S&P 500 gained 3.25%.

-DG will be looking to display strength as it nears its next earnings release.
+Investors will be hoping for strength from DG as it approaches its next earnings release.
 The company is expected to report EPS of $1.95, up 37.32% from the prior-year quarter.
-Meanwhile, our latest consensus estimate is calling for revenue of $8 billion, up 14.39% from the prior-year quarter.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $8 billion, up 14.39% from the year-ago period.

-For the full year, our Zacks Consensus Estimates are projecting earnings of $10.16 per share and revenue of $32.92 billion, which would represent changes of +50.97% and +18.63%, respectively, from the prior year.
+Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $10.16 per share and revenue of $32.92 billion.
+These totals would mark changes of +50.97% and +18.63%, respectively, from last year.

 Investors should also note any recent changes to analyst estimates for DG.
-These revisions typically reflect the latest short-term business trends, which can change frequently.
-As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.
+These revisions help to show the ever-changing nature of near-term business trends.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-Over the past month, the Zacks Consensus EPS estimate has moved 3.83% higher.
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+Within the past 30 days, our consensus EPS projection has moved 2.95% higher.
 DG currently has a Zacks Rank of #3 (Hold).

-Looking at its valuation, DG is holding a Forward P/E ratio of 21.45.
-For comparison, its industry has an average Forward P/E of 22.96, which means DG is trading at a discount to the group.
+Looking at its valuation, DG is holding a Forward P/E ratio of 20.88.
+This represents a discount compared to its industry's average Forward P/E of 22.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report